wtask/sitemap/README.md

 go version go1.12.5 windows/amd64
 ```

-> Extension `.exe` is only required if you use WSL console like me, but Go was installed on Windows, outside WSL.
+> Extension `.exe` is only required if you use WSL console like me, when Go was installed on Windows and outside WSL.

-At second, you must provide GOPATH environment variable and prepare underlying directory layout as specified at [GitHub Wiki](https://github.com/golang/go/wiki/GOPATH), but in two words you only must:
+At second, you must provide GOPATH environment variable and prepare underlying directory layout as specified at [GitHub Wiki](https://github.com/golang/go/wiki/GOPATH), but in two words:

 * make custom base directory and set it path as GOPATH
 * make three sub-dirs under GOPATH: `bin`, `src` and `pkg`